 The Moon’s cycle of motion around the zodiac is one thing, and that of its phases is another.
 The first is the sidereal cycle of the Moon (sidus is the Latin for ‘star’).
 Using a clock as an analogy, this is the cycle of movement of a hand of the clock from a particular point on the clock and back to the same point.

 The second cycle concerns the Moon’s motions in relation to the Sun, a body that is itself in motion in our sky, though it moves more slowly.
 This is the lunation or synodic cycle of the Moon (from the Greek sunodikos, meaning ‘meeting’).

 An analogy is the cycle of two hands on the clock in relation to each other.
 Starting at 12 o’clock, they will subsequently meet, or conjunct, around 1.05, 2.10, 3.15 and so on, since the slow hand moves forward an hour and the fast hand must catch up with it by doing a whole round of a clock plus an extra bit.

 So the sidereal cycle is shorter than the synodic.
 The sidereal cycle is around 27 days and 8 hours and the synodic cycle is around 29 days and 12 hours.

 Because the Moon swings slightly closer to and further from Earth during its cycle too, it sometimes moves marginally faster, sometimes slightly slower, through the signs.
 For this reason, a fullmoon can sometimes look larger, being nearer the Earth, sometimes smaller, being further away.

-Lunar Synodic Cycles
+Lunar Synodic Cycles - Phases of the Moon

 Now we’re going to look at lunar phases – its synodic or lunation cycle.
 These phases are not the Moon’s business alone: they derive from the interrelationship of Moon, Sun and Earth – Earth being our moving observation platform.
 Earth orbits around the Sun, and the Moon orbits around the Earth.